sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/input.md

 course: "Course Code: Course Title"
 instructor: "Instructor's Name"
 due-date: "Due Date"
 paper-abstract: "A 250 word summary.
 Not indented.
 Remove this property entirely if abstract not required.
-Lorem ipsum dolor, sit amet consectetur adipisicing elit.
-Voluptates et consectetur omnis, illo veniam beatae nulla repudiandae deleniti fugiat tenetur, sit repellendus id ea placeat maiores reprehenderit."
+Lorem ipsum dolor, sit amet consectetur adipisicing elit."
-keywords: "Comma, seperated, list, of, keywords"
+keywords: "Comma, Seperated, List, Of, Keywords"
 ---

 <!-- This is a comment.
 It will not be exported. -->